eformsignen/eformsignen.github.io/help/chapter6.rst

 -  `General <#general_wd>`__

-   Set the template name, abbreviation, document name, document number, etc.
+   Sets the template name, abbreviation, document name, document number, etc.

 -  `Set permissions <#auth_wd>`__

-   Grant members or groups the permission to use and edit the template and to create documents from it and manage them.
+   Grants members or groups the permission to use and edit the template and to create documents from it and manage them.

 -  `Workflow <#workflow_wd>`__